sezuisa/dotfiles/README.md

 Or in other words, I have no idea what I am doing and the more sophisticated mind will probably get an aneurism if they stare at this too long.

+## Theme
+This config follows a general design theme - fittingly named `Sezziato` to combine two things that define me: my username and a caffeine addiction.
+The theme is defined [here](theme/sezziato.md).

 ## Snippets
 Because why would I trust my memory to keep track of a few simple commands?